ComputerMentorsGroup/MTA-HTML5/lesson 3/README.md

 # Lesson 3

-In Lesson 3 you will be modifying your index.html and about.html files to add SEMANTIC ELEMENTS and styling.  **SEMANTIC ELEMENTS** are used section off types of content. http://www.w3schools.com/html/html5_semantic_elements.asp
+In Lesson 3 you will be modifying your index.html and about.html files to add SEMANTIC ELEMENTS and styling.  **SEMANTIC ELEMENTS** are used to section off types of content.
+Unlike **NON-SEMANTIC ELEMENTS**, semantic elements clearly indicate their content based on ther name.  http://www.w3schools.com/html/html5_semantic_elements.asp

 ### Instructions
 1. Open Notepad, or your favorite text editor.